SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

     <br>![](/exercises/ex4/images/HMMetricOverview.png)

-    For the selected Cloud Integration service `CloudIntegration-TECHED-APJ01` you see that a certificate is in state *Warning* and soon expiring.
+    For the selected Cloud Integration service `CloudIntegration-TECHED-APJ01` you see that one certificate is in state *Warning* and soon expiring.
 And the JMS resources have to be examined.
 The queue `SFSF_EMPLOYEE_ERROR` has been stopped with 6 messages in the queue.
 2 of 10 queues aren't in state *Ok* and it looks like the total queue capacity is getting exhausted.

 ## Summary